RBC Capital Mkts lifts Equinox Gold Corp. [EQX] price estimate. Who else is bullish?

 Equinox Gold Corp.
 (TSX: EQX) (NYSE American: EQX) (“Equinox Gold” or the “Company”) is pleased to announce that mining activities are underway at its new Santa Luz Gold Mine in Brazil (“Santa Luz”).
 Construction remains on track to commence commissioning in Q4 2021 and pour gold in Q1 2022, with the expectation of producing 110,000 ounces of gold annually for the first five years of operations.

-The results of the trading session contributed to over 2336128 shares changing hands.
-Over the past one week, the price volatility of Equinox Gold Corp. stands at 3.38% while the volatility over the past one month is 3.63%.

-The market cap for EQX stock reached $2.11 billion, with 298.88 million shares outstanding and 267.47 million shares in the current float.
-Compared to the average trading volume of 1.54M shares, EQX reached a trading volume of 2336128 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 1.55M shares, EQX reached a trading volume of 1546196 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 What do top market gurus say about Equinox Gold Corp.
 [EQX]?